learningcicd/github-actions-goat-test/Filter Network Traffic.md

     egress-policy: audit
 ```

 After the workflow completes, check out the build logs.
 In the Harden-Runner step, you will see a link to security insights and recommendations.
 When you open the link you will see dashboard like this.
-Here you can figure out all the outbound network calls and check if any of the domain looks suspicious.
+Here you can figure out all the outbound network calls and check if any of the domain looks suspicious (in below example attacker.com).

 <img width="1063" alt="Screenshot 2023-12-10 at 3 44 08 PM" src="https://github.com/learningcicd/github-actions-goat-test/assets/76629897/5b689ee6-6e0a-498d-b517-2ab9695a6853">

 ## Steps to Mitigate the Vulnerability: